-States, territories, and tribal organizations implement home visiting models that match the needs of their communities using varied funding streams, including the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program.
+States, territories, the District of Columbia, and tribal organizations implement home visiting models that match the needs of their communities using varied funding streams, including the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program.
 Maternal and child health indicators provide insight into states’ varied contexts, which drive their decisions and priorities.

-The number of potential beneficiaries in each state relates to its population size, ranging from 28,600 potential beneficiaries in Vermont to 2,131,800 in California.
+The number of potential beneficiaries in each state relates to its population size, ranging from 28,800 potential beneficiaries in Vermont to 2,786,700 in California.
 However, size does not necessarily relate to the percentage of beneficiaries who meet 1 or more priority criteria (have an infant, insufficient income, single parent, parent or expectant parent under 21, or parent with less than a high school diploma).
-The percentage of high-priority families meeting any 1 of 5 priority criteria ranges from 40 percent in Utah to 59 percent in New Mexico.
+The percentage of high-priority families meeting any 1 of 5 priority criteria ranges from 40 percent in New Hampshire to 58 percent in New Mexico.

 How Does the Percentage of Families Served Vary by State?

-In terms of families served, the percentage of potential beneficiaries served ranged from 0.4 percent in Nevada to 5.3 percent in Iowa.
-The percentage of high-priority families served ranged from 0.7 percent in Nevada to 11.5 percent in Iowa, 10 percent in Kansas, and 9.7 percent in Michigan.
+In terms of families served, the percentage of potential beneficiaries served ranged from 0.1 percent in Vermont to 4.7 percent in Michigan.
+The percentage of high-priority families served ranged from 0.3 percent in Vermont (Source: The percentage of potential beneficiaries served in Vermont may be an undercount due to the availability of data.)Go to footnote #>1 to 9.7 percent in Kansas, 9.5 percent in Iowa, and 9.3 percent in Michigan.

 Select a state in the interactive map below to see a brief data snapshot or click the orange button to view the information in a table or download the data file.